 The government grant specifies that Jewish schools are the priority recipients for this funding.
-After the needs of schools have been met, remaining money is made available to other Jewish locations.
+After all schools and synagogues have received a grant contribution, the remaining money is made available to other Jewish locations.
 It is CST’s responsibility to manage this process and to ensure that the grant is properly disbursed and utilised.

 Working with the Home Office and the Department for Education, CST assesses the security of all potential recipients, and then works with locations to ensure that the guarding is appropriate.

-- 197 schools, including nurseries, primaries, secondaries and higher education religious colleges.
+- 191 schools, including nurseries, primaries, secondaries, higher education religious colleges and yeshivas.

 - 29 youth movement camps

 - 7 multi-site guarding operations, including a further 100 synagogues

 - 27 Jewish community buildings